INTRODUCTION TO SECONDARY SOURCES

 The Research Guide and Key and Index volumes are useful to find the appropriate title.
 For example, the "Table of Statutes" contained within the Research Guide and Key indicates where a particular section of an Ontario or federal statute is discussed in the encyclopedia.
 The "Index Key" provides a subject index and extensive network of cross-references to all published titles.

 Each volume of the C.E.D. has its own table of contents, table of cases, and table of statutes.
 The main text of each title is printed on white pages.
-Update your topic by checking the relevant paragraph numbers from the main title in the Supplement (yellow pages or grey-edged pages at the beginning of each title).
+Update your topic by checking the relevant paragraph numbers from the main title in the Supplement (pages at the beginning of each title).

 The C.E.D. on Westlaw Canada

-The advantage of electronic searching is that you may quickly do a search without having to ascertain the appropriate title or paragraph numbers.
-As well, you may combine search terms.
+The advantage of electronic searching is that you can quickly do a search without having to ascertain the appropriate title or paragraph numbers, and you can combine search terms.
 You can also browse the C.E.D.'s table of contents electronically.

 B. Halsbury's Laws of Canada

 LexisNexis has recently introduced a similar product to the C.E.D. called Halsbury's Laws of Canada.
-Unlike the C.E.D., each volume is hardbound, rather than looseleaf, and is updated with supplements.
-Each volume covers one or more subject areas.
-Each volume has a table of contents, table of cases, index, a short bibliography and a glossary of terms.
+Unlike the C.E.D., each volume is hardbound, rather than in loose-leaf format, and is updated with supplements.
+Each volume covers one or more subject areas, and has a table of contents, table of cases, index, a short bibliography and a glossary of terms.
 Within the volume, major paragraphs give statements of law, while minor paragraphs give jurisdictional information.
 Like the C.E.D., Halsbury's also points out significant cases and statutes for each area of law.
-There are 57 volumes in total.
+There are 76 volumes in total.

 Legal treatises dealing with broader areas of the law often provide a useful introduction when researching.
 A well-referenced book serves as a starting point from which you can move on to periodical articles, cases and statutes.
 To keep information up-to-date, law publishers are increasingly issuing texts in loose-leaf format (book-sized binders which allow pages with out-of-date information to be replaced periodically by newer pages with up-to-date information).
 There are bound and loose-leaf texts dealing with many topics, including volumes dedicated to the consideration of particular statutes.
 The latter will typically include the full text of the statute(s) in addition to commentary, history, and references to judicial consideration of the statute(s).
 This is often called an "annotation."